-To save you some grief I jotted down a few things to consider before you start making your own Christmas gifts with essential oils.
+To save you some grief next holiday season I jotted down a few things to consider before you start making your own Christmas gifts with essential oils.

-I’ve learned from others that these are pretty common mistakes and easily avoided.
+I’ve made plenty of these mistakes and learned from others that these are pretty common but easily avoided.
 So save your self some time and money by thinking of these things ahead of time.

-Read on to the bottom to find some easy DIY Gift Ideas.
+Read all the way to the end to find 6 easy DIY Gift Ideas

 If you don’t want to mess with mixing up your own blends then purchase a blend already made.
 It might be a tad more expensive but the scent may be better for your project.